NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 for i in 0..num_tilts:
     clear pending plexon events
     start tilt i
-    loop a:
-        for `event` recieved from plexon:
-            if event is a tilt:
+    for event recieved from plexon within about 200ms: if event is a tilt:
-                add event to psth
+            add event to classifier
         if event is a spike:
-                add spike to psth
+            add spike to classifier
-                if time since tilt > post time: break a
     finish tilt
+    wait for after_tilt_delay
+    if reward enabled:
+        dispense water
     wait for a random time within delay range waits for the user to press enter
 ```